|

 Efficacy of truth |

-When numbers have been divided according to a fixed rule,
+When numbers have been divided according to a fixed

-the result of inharmony?
+solely the result of inharmony?
 Spiritual draughts heal, while material lotions

 interfere with truth, even as ritualism and creed hamper spirituality.
 If we